 As Addgene began to sequence plasmids themselves, they faced the challenge of automating the bioinformatic steps needed to transfer raw sequence data into complete plasmid sequences that were ready for QC teams to analyze.
 The volume of data quickly overwhelmed existing processes.

-After experimenting with several bioinformatic pipeline solutions, Addgene selected open-source Nextflow, a project maintained by Seqera Labs, to automate their plasmid sequencing and analysis pipelines.
+After experimenting with several bioinformatic pipeline solutions, Addgene selected open-source Nextflow, a project maintained by Seqera, to automate their plasmid sequencing and analysis pipelines.

 Nextflow provided multiple advantages over other pipeline orchestration software, including: